-On the western side of the new park is the locality

-known at the time of Wolfe's victory as the Ruisseau St. Denis, a brook through whose vale the English ascent was made from the point beneath the cliff, still known as Wolfe's Cove, where he affected the landing from the small boats.
+At the time of the battle, the centre of the French line was in the vicinity of St. Bridget's Asylum, their left wing extending towards the St. Lawrence and the right to the St. Charles valley, down which they retreated after their defeat.
+After passing the toll gate, for about a hundred yards, the visitor will be upon the ground occupied by the English centre, the left wing extending towards the St. Charles, and the right towards the St. Lawrence.
+On the western side of the Plains is the locality known at the time of Wolfe's victory as the Ruisseau St. Denis, a brook through whose vale the English ascent was made from the point beneath the cliff, still known as Wolfe's Cove, where he effected the landing from his vessels.
 The steep and narrow path up the rocky precipice by which he led his devoted followers to the scene of his heroic death and victory is still visible.